 Prosopagnosia (also known as 'face blindness') refers to a severe deficit in recognizing familiar people from their face.
 While some people report a very selective impairment that only influences the recognition of faces, others find the deficit extends to the recognition of other stimuli, such as objects, cars, or animals.
 Many people also report deficits in other aspects of face processing, such as judging age or gender, recognising certain emotional expressions, or following the direction of a person's eye gaze.
 Finally, a substantial number of people also report navigational difficulties.

 Some people cope well with their face recognition difficulties, and even develop elaborate compensatory mechanisms to help them function effectively in everyday life.
 For others, however, the condition has a much greater impact on daily functioning.
 Some people avoid social interactions, experience problems with interpersonal relationships or damage to their career, and even report episodes of depression.
 In extreme cases, people with prosopagnosia develop social anxiety disorder, characterized by fear and avoidance of social situations that may cause embarrassment.
+You can read a first hand account of prosopagnosia here.

 Until recently, it was thought that very few people experience prosopagnosia.
 The condition has traditionally been studied in individuals who acquire the disorder following neurological damage (typically from stroke or head injury), and a handful of case studies were reported in the literature in the 20th century.
 However, it has recently become clear that many more people have prosopagnosia without experiencing neurological damage.
 This form of the disorder is commonly referred to as "developmental" or "congenital" prosopagnosia, and these people simply fail to develop normal face processing abilities despite normal intellectual and perceptual functions.
 People with developmental prosopagnosia seem to have had face recognition difficulties for most of their lives, and perhaps even since birth.
 Recent evidence suggests there may be a genetic contribution to the condition, and many people report at least one first-degree relative who also experiences face recognition difficulties.